 - Race and housing

 - Housing management and governance

 - Comparative housing research

-The Prize will awarded at the 2018 Annual Conference in April.
+The Prize will awarded at the 2019 Annual Conference.